Napa Valley AVA

 Entirely an estate operation making wonderful wines and uses of their profits within the community

-The joy of the opening reaction to the Ehlers Estate wines was saddened when founder Jean Leducq passed away later that same year.
-But his marvelous wife Sylviane, who is warmly referred to as Madame Leducq, was determined to insure that the Ehlers Estate legacy her husband had started would continue unabated.
+The joy of the opening reaction to the Ehlers Estate wines was unfortunately saddened when founder Jean Leducq passed away later that same year.
+But his marvelous wife Sylviane, who was warmly referred to as Madame Leducq, was determined to ensure that the Ehlers Estate legacy her husband had started would continue unabated.

-All the profits from Ehlers Estate Winery are put back into the foundation that supports cardiovascular research projects on an international scale.
-Ehlers Estate’s viticulture program embraced organic farming in 2004, and adopted biodynamic farming practices in early 2005.
+Ehlers Estate’s viticultural program embraced organic farming in 2004, and adopted biodynamic farming practices in early 2005.
 These hands-on methods help to preserve the purity and character of the estate’s mosaic of 32 vineyard blocks, each of which are customarily individually fermented and aged.
-This year the winery will produce around 2,000 cases, the acknowledged ceiling for the tiny winery.
+This year, the winery will produce around 4,000 cases, the acknowledged ceiling for the tiny winery.

-“Our small annual production is due to the fact that we are entirely an estate operation,” explained Kelly McElearney.
-“Our seventeen acres under vine only allows so much fruit to work with.
-We are all of the same opinion that you must start with great fruit to produce great wines, and it is really as simple as that.”
+The small annual production is due to the fact that the winery is entirely an estate operation.
+The seventeen acres under vine only allow so much fruit to work with, and the entire Ehlers Estate team is of the opinion that you must start with great fruit to produce great wines, and it is really as simple as that.

 Winemaker for Ehlers Estate is Laura Díaz Muñoz, who was born and raised in Spain and developed her winemaking career throughout her home country, New Zealand and Chile.
 For over a decade now, Laura has been making wine in the Napa Valley working for such luminary wineries as Cardinale, Lokoya, Mt Brave, La Jota and Galerie.
 She joined Ehlers Estate in July of 2018 and is excited to be a part of this special property.